fbpx

 • It can save resources in filings and prosecution proceedings if the invention is not exclusive, allowing R&D centers to use their IP budgets sensibly.

-A prior art search is like a due conscientiousness exercise that can alter the risk of rejection of the patent application.
+A prior art search is like a due diligence exercise that can alter the risk of the patent application being rejected.

 Well, you’re about to get answers.